brionmario/brionmario.com/README.md

 ## Setup

-This repository is used in the `npx create-turbo` command, and selected when choosing which package manager you wish to use with your monorepo (Yarn).
+This repository is used in the `npx create-turbo@latest` command, and selected when choosing which package manager you wish to use with your monorepo (PNPM).

 ### Build